 Connect.
 Heal.
-Grow
+Grow.

 About Us

-My vision is to provide a safe place where individuals can explore and make sense of their inner landscapes in order to restore equilibrium and psychological wellbeing.
+Our vision is to provide a safe place where individuals can explore and make sense of their inner landscapes in order to restore equilibrium and psychological wellbeing.

 ............................